 Anything you say before your Miranda rights, used against you as a spontaneous statement.
 It is always a good idea upon being asked any incriminating questions to remain silent.
 After hearing your Miranda rights and requesting an attorney, anything you say, used against you.

-Could You be Waiving Your Rights
+Could You be Waiving Your Personal Rights

 Basically, any statement you make could be an admission in court.